Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 app/iSH.xcconfig
 ```

 to reflect your own Developers ID and bundle identifier.
-The run the following command so that git will ignore future changes...
+Then run the following command so that git will ignore future changes...

 ```
 user@my-mac ~> git update-index --assume-unchanged app/iSH.xcconfig           # Make git ignore this file
 ```

 ## Creating your PR
 First of all, you should never alter your master branch.
-It should always track the upstream/mainline iSHE master branch.
+It should always track the upstream/mainline iSH master branch.
 I recommend creating an alternate branch if you want to make your own changes.
 For instance...

 user@my-mac ~> git branch myiSH

 You would of course have to switch into that branch when you wanted to make changes.
-Rather than get into a detailed conversation on iSH I'll stop there and get to the main point.

 ### The PR
-Once you are confident that your change does what you want create a clean new branch off of your master branch
+Once you are confident that your change does what you want create a clean new branch off of your master branch.
+In theory this should match the upstream Master, but we'll make sure this isn't an issue below.

 ```
 user@my-mac ~> git switch master